SZXC-WG/LocalGen-new/README.md

 ## How to build the project

 We now use CMake to build the project.
-Make sure you have CMake installed on your system before processing the following commands.
+Make sure you have [CMake](https://cmake.org/) installed on your system before building the project.

+### Building through command lines

-Make sure MinGW-w64 is installed on your computer and added to the system path before building the project.
+Make sure [MinGW-w64](https://mingw-w64.org/) is installed on your computer and added to the system path before processing the following commands.

 Clone the project and switch to its directory in the terminal.